John Green’s Latest YA Novel Turtles All the Way Down Is Getting a Movie

-Young-adult novelist and vlogger John Green’s latest book has already landed a movie development deal.
-The author announced that Fox had bought the rights to Turtles All the Way Down on his YouTube page.
-The bestselling novel came out in mid-October and centers around a 16 year-old girl who suffers with obsessive compulsive disorder.
-She and her friend attempt to solve a mystery revolving around a missing billionaire to collect a large reward.
+Young-adult novelist and vlogger John Green’s latest book has already landed a movie-development deal: The author announced that Fox has bought the rights to Turtles All the Way Down on his YouTube page.
+The best-selling novel came out in mid-October and centers around a 16-year-old girl who suffers with obsessive compulsive disorder.
+She and her friend attempt to solve a mystery revolving around a missing billionaire in order to collect a large reward.

 Turtles All The Way Down will mark Green’s third project with Fox.
-The production house previously adapted the massively successful The Fault in Our Stars in 2014 and Paper Towns in 2015.
+The production house previously adapted his massively successful books The Fault in Our Stars and Paper Towns in 2014 and 2015 respectively.

 Comments